ljazzy51/sketch_4/README.md

 # sketch_4
-The goal of sketch 4 is to create a generative design that animates a story and creates an interactive narrative.
+The goal of sketch 4 is to use a heavy use of text and interactive messaging as well as time manipulation.
-This sketch will use a variety of imagry and text in order to narrate a story.
-The focus of this sketch is to work with image manipulation
+This sketch will be allowing the user to write a love letter in their "bullet journal".
+It will utalize both text and imagery while also creating a fun and interactive piece.